codarrenvelvindron/codarren.github.io/_drafts/Improving_your_websites_performance.md

 ![unthrottled highlighted](https://github.com/codarrenvelvindron/codarrenvelvindron.github.io/raw/master/images/unthrottled_highlighted.png)

-By default, gtmetrix test your website using an unthrottled connection.
+By default, gtmetrix tests your website using an unthrottled connection.

 An unthrottled connection is an unlimited connection.

 An unlimited connection has no bandwidth limitation.

-They could be loading your page using a gigabit connection.
+It could be testing your page using a gigabit connection.

 ## Why is it not a good test ?